MaykonOliveira/react-vimeo/docs/README.md

 ### onVolumeChange?(data: Object) => Void
 Triggered when the volume in the player changes.
 Some devices do not support setting the volume of the video independently from the system volume, so this event will never fire on those devices.

+### onPlaybackRateChange?(data: Object) => Void
+Triggered when playback rate (speed) in the player changes.
+Values: 0.5, 1, 1.25, 1.5, 2